zsoltkovacs/p2pp/README.md

 Purge Tower Delta requires the after layer change GCode to be configured as described above

+The *WIPEFEEDRATE* parameter described above can be used to change the speed at which the tower is printed.

   ```
    ;P2PP PURGETOWERDELTA=10
   ;allows the purge tower to be 10mm lower than the actual print